Toward robust early-warning models: A horse race, ensembles and model uncertainty: Conclusion

 The value and implications of this paper are manifold.
 First, we provide an approach for conducting robust and objective horse races, as well as an application to Europe.
 In relation to previous efforts, this provides the first objective comparison of model performance, as we assure a similar setting for each method when being evaluated, including data, forecast horizons, post-crisis bias, loss function, policymaker's preferences and overall exercise implementation.
 The robustness descends from the use of resampling to assess performance, which assures stable results not only with respect to small variation in data but also for the non-deterministic modeling techniques.
-Second, given the number of different available models, the use of multiple modeling techniques is a necessity in order to gather information of different types of vulnerabilities.
-This might involve a simultaneous use of multiple models in parallel or some type of aggregation.
-Beyond improvements in performance and robustness, this may be valuable due to the fact that some of the more recent machine learning techniques are oftentimes seen as opaque in their functioning.
-For instance, if a majority vote of a panel of models is for a vulnerability, preferences against one individual modeling approach are less of a concern.
-Likewise, having structured approaches to aggregate model output ought to be one part of the early-warning toolbox.
-Third, even though techniques and data for early-warning analysis are advancing, it is of central importance to understand the uncertainty in models.
+In the recursive real-time exercises that control for non-linear function approximators overfitting data, we still find recent machine learning approaches to outperform conventional statistical methods.
+Beyond showing that machine learning approaches have potential in these types of exercises, this also points to the importance of using appropriate resampling techniques, such as accounting for time dependence.
+Second, given the number of different available methods, the use of multiple modeling techniques is a necessity in order to collect information of different types of vulnerabilities.
+This might involve the simultaneous use of multiple models in parallel or some type of aggregation.
+In addition to improvements in performance and robustness, this may be valuable due to the fact that some of the more recent machine learning techniques are oftentimes seen as opaque in their functioning and less interpretable.
+For instance, if a majority vote of a panel of models points to a vulnerability, preferences against one individual modeling approach are less of a concern.
+Thus, as the ensemble models both perform well in horse races and decrease variability in model performance, structured approaches to aggregate model output ought to be one part of a robust early-warning toolbox.
+Third, even though techniques and data for early-warning analysis are advancing, and so is performance, it is of central importance to understand the uncertainty in models.
 A key topic is to assure that breaching a threshold is not due to sampling error alone.
 Likewise, we should be concerned with observations below but close to a threshold, particularly when the difference is not of significant size.

 For the future, we hope that a large number of approaches for measuring systemic risk, including those presented herein, are to be implemented in a more structured and user-friendly manner.
 In particular, a broad palette of measurement techniques requires a common platform for modeling systemic risk and visualizing information products, as well as means to interact with both model parameters and visual interfaces.
 This could, for instance, involve the use of visualization and interaction techniques provided in the VisRisk platform for visual systemic risk analytics \citep{Sarlin2013SWIFT}, as well as more advanced data and dimension reduction techniques \citep{Sarlin2013a,SarlinPRL2013}.
 In conjunction with these types of interfaces, we hope that this paper generally stimulates the simultaneous use of a broad panel of methods, and their aggregates, as well as accounting for uncertainty when interpreting results.